“How many days are you at the Wiesn (Oktoberfest) for?” asked the German girl across the table from me, wearing her Bavarian dirndl.

 One thing I didn’t expect was that outside the beer tents, it’s a carnival.
 Literally, a carnival with games, rides, and even haunted houses.
 I felt like I was at a theme park in Anywhere, USA.
 It didn’t feel like the Oktoberfest I was expecting until I got inside the tents.

-If you do book at one of the tents, be aware that most tables seat between 6-10 people and cost about 300 Euros.
-My friends and I had to book a whole table so even if it’s just one of you going, you reserve the table as though you are going fill it.
-While you’re supposed to have a full table when you sit down, we showed up a few people under and they didn’t seem to care.
+If you do book at one of the tents, be aware that most tables seat 6-10 people and cost about 300 euros.
+My friends and I had to book a whole table, so even if it’s just one of you going, you reserve the table as though you are going fill it.
+While you’re supposed to have a full table when you sit down, we showed up minus a few people and they didn’t seem to care.
 Your reservation also gets you food.

 Also, each tent has its own personality.
 Some tend to be heavy on Americans, Australians, older Germans, rich celebrities, etc. So consider this before booking a table.